adeyosemanputra/pygoat/pygoat/Solutions/solution.md

 `<script >alert(“xss”) </script >`
 * Now when a search query is performed with the above payload you can see that the browser is able to render the script tag and execute the javascript , thus alerting “xss” with a pop up.

+#### Solving XSS in Browser

 Entering input with `h4` and `font color` tags to check for XSS

 ![xss_1](https://user-images.githubusercontent.com/70275323/154513165-672255a5-8c67-4bc3-924d-1848de072b3a.png)

+Results page contains the word `TEXT` in Heading as well as Green color hence XSS Vulnerability is confirmed.

 ![xss_2](https://user-images.githubusercontent.com/70275323/154513170-53ec9273-f310-45fd-b30a-b09794604f3a.png)

 Now you can go ahead and enter `<script >alert(“xss”) </script >` once XSS is confirmed.

 To see results on screen, make sure your browser has JavaScript enabled.

 ## A8:Insecure Deserialization